-The Bill's provisions were developed following engagement with the Martyn's Law campaign team, expert security partners, businesses, and local authorities, as well as via learnings from the Manchester Arena Inquiry (a statutory public inquiry to investigate the deaths of the victims of the 2017 Manchester Arena attack) and the London Bridge Inquest (an inquest into the 2017 terror attack at London Bridge and Borough Market) which both recommended the introduction of legislation to protect the public and clarify the duties of venue owners regarding protective security.
+The Act's provisions were developed following engagement with the Martyn's Law campaign team, expert security partners, businesses, and local authorities, as well as via learnings from the Manchester Arena Inquiry (a statutory public inquiry to investigate the deaths of the victims of the 2017 Manchester Arena attack) and the London Bridge Inquest (an inquest into the 2017 terror attack at London Bridge and Borough Market), which both recommended introducing legislation to protect the public and clarify venue owners' duties regarding protective security.

-The Bill also forms part of the Government's broader counter-terrorism strategy (CONTEST) 2023.
-At a time when the nature and threat of a terrorist attack is complex and unpredictable, the Government believes now is the time to enhance the UK's readiness and protection by ensuring a wide a range of premises and events are legally obliged to be better equipped and ready to respond to a terrorist attack.
+The Act also forms part of the Government's broader counter-terrorism strategy (CONTEST) 2023.
+At a time when the nature and threat of a terrorist attack is complex and unpredictable, the Government is aiming to enhance the UK's readiness and protection by ensuring a wide a range of premises and events are legally obliged to be better equipped and ready to respond to a terrorist attack.

-The Legislation's Key Provisions
+Key Provisions

-Those responsible for certain premises or events will be required to implement reasonably practicable public protection procedures and/or measures, depending on the capacity of the premises or event.
+Those responsible for certain premises or events will now be required to implement reasonably practicable public protection procedures and/or measures, depending on the capacity of the premises or event.